MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 In this tutorial, you use LastModifytime as the watermark column.

-#### 2. Create another table in your Data Warehouse to store the high watermark value
+#### 2. Create another table in your Data Warehouse to store the watermark value after a pipeline runs

 1. Run the following SQL command in your Data Warehouse to create a table named *watermarktable* to store the watermark value: